parapet-io/parapet/README.md

 For Scalaz ZIO add `libraryDependencies += "io.parapet" %% "interop-scalaz-zio" % "0.0.1-RC1"`

-Once you added the library you can start writing your first program, however, it's worth taking a few minutes and getting familiar with two main approaches to write processes: generic and effect specific, I'll describe both in a minute.
+Once you added the library, you can start writing your first program.
+However, it's worth taking a few minutes and getting familiar with two main approaches to write processes: generic and effect specific.
+I'll describe both in a minute.
 For those who aren't familiar with effect systems like Cats Effect, I'd strongly recommend you to read some articles about IO monad.
 Fortunately, you don't need to be an expert in Cats Effect to use Parapet.

 The first approach we'll consider is Generic.
 It's recommended to stick to this style when writing processes.
 Let's develop a simple printer process that will print users requests to the system output.